 Happy Margarita Day!
 I learned what a momentous day today was while I sat at my desk at work, so I’m happy to report I’m now sitting in my apartment with a margarita in hand.
 Well, on the table as I type this.
 Anyway, Margarita Day got me thinking about the novelty book, Tequila Mockingbird: Cocktails with a Literary Twist.
 A friend gifted this to me during the holidays, and I have yet to make any of the beverages inside.
 What a great day to start!

 While the recipe for a basic margarita is pretty well known, some of the cocktails written up by Tim Federle are foreign to me.
 So to keep my palate diverse and my blog a little more interesting, I’ll be rating the recipes inside, based on my personal preferences and slight knowledge of alcoholic beverages.
+I’ll also add a little shout out to the book and/or literary work that inspires each recipe.
 First up: Are You There God?
 It’s Me, Margarita.

-Tim Federle calls for tequila, lime juice, triple sec, and an optional lime wedge for garnish.
+Author Tim Federle calls for tequila, lime juice, triple sec, and an optional lime wedge for garnish.
 He also suggests coarse salt, but this is not an ingredient I invest in unless I’m having a party; tonight my glass is clean.
 Although the use of a shaker is involved in his directions, I’m a little surprised he wants us to drink this from a solo cup.
-No, I’m not typically a red solo cup snob, but margaritas taste a lot better out of actual margarita glasses (and you should really stop buying plastic cups!).
+Stop buying plastic cups, people!

-My rating system is based on wine glasses, because, wine.
-One for a poor recipe, two for a mediocre recipe, and three for a standout or no-fail recipe.
+My rating system is based on wine glasses, because their shape is pretty and I like wine.
+One for a poor recipe, two for a good recipe, and three for a standout or no-fail recipe.
 Don’t worry, I’ll talk about the literary connections, since that is 80% of why I like this book.
 Share your favorites in the comments and tell me your favorite pairings.
 And without further ado…

 Are You There God?
 It’s Me, Margarita